icesonata/DictApp/README.md

 An English - Vietnamese dictionary application.

 # Prerequisite
-Those complements and environments below are used in building this application.
+Those complements and environments below, which require manual installation, are used in building this application.
 - SQL Server 18
 - Visual Studio 2019
 - .NET Framework 4.6